Denmark aims low with green energy policy

 Tranberg also bought half of an offshore wind turbine in 2003 for 12 million crowns.
 Gigantic offshore turbines are much more expensive to buy and maintain than onshore - Tranberg faced a 4 million crowns repair bill when a gear box failed - but they also generate much more power.

-In all, he sells 6.5 million kilowatts every year along with 1.4 million liters of milk.
+In all, he sells 6.5 million kilowatts every year along with 1.4 million litres of milk.

 NOW, THE HARD PART